Quantco/datajudge/docs/source/examples/example_twitch.rst

 Now let's write an actual specification, expressing our expectations against the data.
-First, we need to make sure a connection to database can be established at test execution time.
+First, we need to make sure a connection to the database can be established at test execution time.
 How this is done exactly depends on how you set up your database.
 When using our default setup with running, this would look as follows: